SilverMonkeyGmbH/v5_docs/Manual/Packaging/index.rst

-   "Name - de", "German display name of the packaging site" "Name - en", "English display name of the packaging site" "Site", "Choose a preconfigured site here.
-To see how to configure a site :ref:`tut-massImport`
+   "Name - de", "German display name of the packaging site" "Name - en", "English display name of the packaging site" "Site", "Choose a preconfigured site as packaging site here.
+See the reference below to learn how to configure sites."

 ****************************************************************
 Sites